 I don’t love these pins but apparently many people do.
 I’ve made about 5-6 pins that say the same thing but designed differently (and they have done well).
 I also added a little teaser on these to increase my click-through rate.

 I have found that anything about saving money and frugal living does well on Pinterest.

 Update: Pinterest has changed the way group boards work.
 This used to be how I gained most of my traffic but now I focus more on my personal boards.
 I am apart of a couple really good group boards that I pin to, but I recommend focusing on your personal boards.

 This was an EXCELLENT article about Group boards and I highly recommend reading it.
 I can’t believe she gave all of this valuable information for free.

 Related Article: How I get over 100 followers a week now.

 7. Participate in Facebook Group Pinterest Promos

-Update: I no longer participate as often in these as I used to.
+Update: I no longer participate in these.
 I recommend spending your time on creating new “fresh” pins and using the right keywords.
-I sometimes use Tribes in Tailwind when I’m promoting a new pin.

 8. Put my pinning on Autopilot!